J1A2D3/GeetFit/docs/METRICS.md

 Monthly Active Users

-Retention Rate
+Retention Rate - Default tracking option on firebase

-Average time to log a meal
+Average time to log a meal - can see how long a user stays on the log meal screen by checking time entered the page and time left the page

 Feature usage rate (e.g., meal suggestions, progress reports).